developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 ### `IMPORTANT - PLEASE READ`
 * **Zebra Enterprise Keyboard MUST be installed on the device and selected as the default input source** to use custom layouts created with EKD.
 * **<u>Only one keyboard or custom key layout can be displayed on the device screen at a time</u>**.
-When a custom key layout is displayed, all other keyboards are hidden, including any Enterprise Keyboard layout.
+When a custom key layout is displayed, all other keyboards are hidden, including the standard Enterprise Keyboard alpha-numeric layout.
 * **Layouts made with EKD must be called by an app using intents** to be displayed (see [Intent APIs section](#intentapis)).
 * **Apps on the device can access <u>only a single EKD project file</u>**, but multiple layouts can be saved in that single project file and called independently through intents.
 * EKD projects are saved and deployed as encrypted files that can be decrypted on the device only by **DataWedge, Enterprise Browser and Enterprise Keyboard** and applications running on a Zebra Android device.